tjohann/mydriver/README.md

 The gpio irq driver
 -------------------

 An int based driver to show the usage of an IRQ connected PIN.
-Via write syscall you have to define a input PIN, otherwise it will use the defaults.
+Via write syscall you can define a input PIN, otherwise it will use the defaults.

 Used hardware: Olimex-A20-SOM-EVB

+Feartures:

+	Control the IRQ pin via write syscall

 Usage: